Wolf-Shadow/GCI/submission.md

 * Creates a connection with RabbitMQ by using the connection parameters specified in `settings.RABBITMQ_PARAMETERS`.

-* After the connection is successfully created, creates an exchange with the name `evalai_submissions` and two queues, one for processing submission message namely `submission_task_queue`, and other for getting add challenge message.
+* After the connection is successfully created,it creates an exchange with the name `evalai_submissions` and two queues, one for processing submission message namely `submission_task_queue`, and other for getting add challenge message.

 * `submission_task_queue` is then bound with the routing key of `submission.*.*` and add challenge message queue is bound with a key of `challenge.add.*`